 Weave Films collaborate with other filmmakers and production companies to help them realise their vision.
 We specialise in working in remote locations.

-Emma Masters is a journalist turned filmmaker with more than 20 years experience in media and communications in Australia and overseas.
-Her dedication and commitment to story telling is evident in the body of work she has produced as a filmmaker and journalist in the Northern Territory, a television program producer and presenter in Southeast Asia and a multimedia producer, writer and teacher in Adelaide.
+Emma Masters is a creative entrepreneur (director, writer, producer and journalist) with more than 20 years experience in media in Australia and overseas.
+Her dedication and commitment to storytelling is evident in the body of work she has produced as a filmmaker and journalist in the Northern Territory, a television program producer and presenter in Southeast Asia and an interactive multimedia producer and writer in South Australia.

 Emma is a respected journalist and freelances when time permits.
-She produces short videos for BBC Online, recently worked as Cross Media Reporter for ABC and she has also filed live reports for Seven Sunrise.
-Previous to her work in film Emma was a fulltime television and radio reporter for ABC News in Darwin.
+She produces short videos for BBC Online, most recently worked as Cross Media Reporter for ABC and she has also filed live reports for Seven Sunrise.
+Previous to her work in film, Emma was a television and radio reporter for ABC News.